 The masons are replacing some of the more modern mortar between the sandstone blocks.

 “All the original mortar is a lime mortar, just like in the [Thomas] Jefferson[-designed] buildings,” Mays said.
 “There were some repairs over the years where cement mortar was installed.
 Our masons have removed those cement mortars.

 “Cement mortars could cause further harm in a couple of different ways.
-Cements are non-permeable, meaning moisture cannot pass through.
+Cements are non-permeable, meaning moisture can pass through.
 Cement acts as a dam and prevents moisture from passing through.
 Moisture can get trapped behind the cement mortars and actually deteriorate the softer lime mortar behind it.
 Lime mortars are permeable.
 They breathe the way you and I do and that is how the building works for a masonry structure.”

 Aside from damaging the lime mortar, the cement mortar traps water that can freeze, pushing the mortar and the stones farther apart.
 Moisture entrapment and the existence of cement materials can also create soluble salts.

 “Some people recognize soluble salts as white snow on the surface,” Mays said.
 “Soluble salts can grow into salt crystals that grow within the wall, like stalactites, and start pushing the masonry apart.”